Chrysophora

-Chrysophora chrysochlora, the Shining leaf chafer beetle, is a species of beetles of the scarab beetle family.
+Chrysophora chrysochlora, the shining leaf chafer beetle, is a species of beetles of the scarab beetle family.
+It is the only species in the genus Chrysophora.

 Description

 Chrysophora chrysochlora can reach a length of about 25–40 mm.
 Body is completely shining metallic green with golden reflections.
 Elytra have a granulate texture.
 Males are larger than females and show two strong elongate spurs on the hind legs and enlarged tarsal claws.

 Distribution

 This species can be found in Colombia, Ecuador and Peru.